The Global Coworking Movement is Coming Back to Austin

 The GCUC story

 The “Juicy” concept began as an informal gathering of coworking enthusiasts who met at the SXSW festival.
 The first local meetups were held in Austin in 2008 and 2009.
 Things started to gather real momentum in 2010, when the team from the (now-defunct) Loosecubes got involved.
-The meetup became an official event, and the first-ever Coworking Unconference was born.
+The meetup became an official event in 2011, and the first-ever Coworking Unconference was born.

-In 2012, after two successful unconferences, the event matured to its current form: a hybrid conference-unconference that mixes professional speaking with collaborative DIY sessions.
+In 2012, after the successful unconference, the event matured to its current form: a hybrid conference-unconference that mixes professional speaking with collaborative DIY sessions.
 By all accounts, last year’s Juicy was a resounding success, and this year looks even more promising.

 GCUC is largely a grassroots effort with support from a wide range of volunteers and sponsors.
 The project is masterminded by a team of Austin coworkers headed by Liz Elam.
 Liz is the founder of Link Coworking; she also serves as president of the League of Extraordinary Coworking Spaces (LEXC).
 In a former life she was a top sales executive at Dell.
 Read more about the team here.